tixy74/devops/TP03/README.md

         - 80:80
     ```
 - Add : `- httpd` to the roles in the playbook.yml
-### Network
-- Create role : `ansible-galaxy init ansible/roles/network`
-- Delete the unused files
-- Add the follwing lines in the tasks/main.yml :
-    ```
-    - name: Create a network
-      docker_network:
-        name: network_one
-    ```
-- Add : `- network` to the roles in the playbook.yml
 ### Verif
 - You can now check via the links
     - http://timothee.labrosse.takima.cloud/departments/IRC/students